billpwchan/futu_algo/README.md

 ## Features

 - Developed based on FutoOpenD and FutuOpenAPI
+- Auto-Download Historical K-Line Data (up to 1M level for max.
+2 years, or 1D level for max.
+10 years)
 - Low-latency Trading Support (up to 1M level)
 - Daily Stock Filtering and Email Notification
 - Strategy Backtesting and Reporting